MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

   - [Rigetti Simulator](xref:microsoft.quantum.providers.rigetti#simulators) (`rigetti.sim.*`)
   - [Rigetti QPU](xref:microsoft.quantum.providers.rigetti#quantum-computers) (`rigetti.qpu.*`)

-## Create and run applications for :::no-loc text="QIR Adaptative RI"::: profile targets
+## Create and run applications for :::no-loc text="QIR Adaptive RI"::: profile targets

-:::no-loc text="QIR Adaptative RI"::: profile targets can run a wide variety of Q# applications, with the constraint that you can only compare values of type `Result` as part of conditions within `if` statements in operations.
+:::no-loc text="QIR Adaptive RI"::: profile targets can run a wide variety of Q# applications, with the constraint that you can only compare values of type `Result` as part of conditions within `if` statements in operations.
 This profile type supposes an improvement over :::no-loc text="Base QIR"::: profiles, but still is subject to some limitations.

-:::no-loc text="QIR Adaptative RI"::: profile targets allow measurement-based conditional operations and **mid-circuit measurements**, meaning that qubits can be selectively measured at a point other than the final statement of a quantum program, and the output of the measurement can be used in other operations.
+:::no-loc text="QIR Adaptive RI"::: profile targets allow measurement-based conditional operations and **mid-circuit measurements**, meaning that qubits can be selectively measured at a point other than the final statement of a quantum program, and the output of the measurement can be used in other operations.
 Mid-circuit measurement enables multiple measurements at any point throughout the quantum program.
 The quantum information of the measured qubits collapses to a classical state (zero or one), but the non-measured qubits retain their quantum state.

 In Q# when measuring a qubit, a value of type `Result` is returned.
 If you want to use this result in a conditional statement, you have to directly compare in the conditional statement.
 The corresponding conditional blocks may not contain `return` or `set` statements.

-For example, the following Q# code would be allowed in a :::no-loc text="QIR Adaptative RI"::: target:
+For example, the following Q# code would be allowed in a :::no-loc text="QIR Adaptive RI"::: target:

 ```qsharp
 operation MeasureQubit(q : Qubit) : Result {